This classic sweet potato casserole recipe with a crunchy brown sugar pecan topping AND melted marshmallows is a must have for the holidays.

 - Remove the casserole and add the marshmallows.
 Cook for an additional 4-8 minutes (until marshmallows are lightly golden).

 There are various toppings you can use on a homemade sweet potato casserole, and in this recipe I combine my two favorites: pecans and marshmallows.
 See my tips below for how to top your casserole with these two toppings!

 How do you make sweet potato casserole with pecans?

-The pecan topping in this sweet potato casserole recipe is both easy and delicious!
+The pecan topping in this casserole recipe is both easy and delicious!
 Just combine the chopped pecans with melted butter, brown sugar, flour and salt and stir until you have a thick streusel-like mixture.

 How do I make sweet potato casserole with marshmallows on top?

 - The marshmallow topping is nothing more than mini marshmallows!
 That’s right — you don’t have to make any special marshmallow concoction. 🙂

 - Adjust the amount of marshmallows according to your personal preferences.